caffellatte/api-candidate-submission-example/README.md

 2) When the “Testing mode” switch is on, an `isDryRun=true` flag is included and the server will add an `x-dry-run` header.
 3) `server/api/apply.ts` generates a timestamped SHA-256 signature (`x-timestamp`, `x-signature`), forwards the file and JSON payload, and responds with the upstream result.

-If you want to target a different API, adjust the URL and headers in `server/api/apply.ts`.
+If you want to target a different API, adjust the headers in `server/api/apply.ts` and `API_URL` in `.env` file.
 The handler currently uses an `undici` `ProxyAgent`; replace or remove it if you need a direct connection.

 ## Building and previewing